TomHW/OpenGD77/readme.md

 > [!WARNING]
-> Working on making this work for US.
-It is not ready for general use!
-Hard coded to work for Oregon and Washington, will support more states/countries in the future.
+> This is still a work in progress and may not work 100% correctly.

 RepeaterBook to OpenGD77 w/Zones
 =======
 Python script to support the creation of OpenGD77 CPS files.
+Supports North America and Rest of World (in theory).

 Gets 2m and 70cm band repeaters from repeaterbook and creates Zones.csv and Channels.csv for OpenGD77 CPS.
 Needs configuration in convert.yaml.